Skip to content

 Oh, sample sales!
 I try to avoid them, as I have bought some real doggies over the years.
 I am big buyer-and-returner (in some cases, I have actually bought and returned the same thing twice) and I hate to have that option closed off.

 What is your take on the whole t-shirt frenzy.
-Is it just me or does it seem like EVERYONE is starting a t-shirt company?
+Is it just me or does it seem like everyone is starting a t-shirt company?

 I actually think t-shirts look good on people only very rarely.